MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 As an admin in Salesforce, open the **Setup** page and perform the following steps to give the Sales Agent the necessary permissions:

 > [!IMPORTANT]
-> The server-to-server data connection creates a Salesforce permission set named **Copilot for Sales connected app permission set** which is managed by Sales app.
+> The server-to-server data connection creates a Salesforce permission set named **Copilot for Sales connected app permission set** which is managed by the Sales app.
 Any changes made to this permission set will be automatically overwritten.
 By creating a separate permission set to manage additional permissions for the Sales Agent **Copilot for Sales integration user** you avoid having your changes being overwritten by future application updates.

 ### Give permission to read activities, tasks, and events